JJfww/21Glasses-Digital-Asset-Tool/terms.md

 **Last updated:** March 22, 2026

 ## 1) Who this tool is for
-21 Glasses Digital Listing Draft Tool is a private, seller-only tool used by me to help create and update **draft** listings for my own shop.
+21 Glasses Digital Asset Draft Tool is a private, seller-only tool used by me to help create and update **draft** listings for my own shop.
 It is not offered to the public.

 ## 2) What the tool does
 The tool helps generate and update listing drafts by sending listing content and media that I provide (e.g., titles, descriptions, tags, prices, images, and digital files) to Etsy through Etsy’s API.
 The tool does **not** publish listings.
 I manually review and activate drafts in Etsy.